amiralles/contest/README.md

 ```

-**Thanks for reading!
-And of course, lemme know if you have any problem using this library.**
+**Whether if you have problems using this library, found a bug o wanna a new feature, feel free to contact me.
+I'll be back at you as soon as a can.**